-In the United States, there are over 4.5 million people who have special health, developmental, and mental health concerns.
-Most of these people have typically developing brothers and sisters.
+In the United States, there are over 32 million people who have cognitive disabilities and/or mental health concerns, in addition to those who have health concerns.
+Most of these people have typically developing siblings.
 Brothers and sisters are too important to ignore, if for only these reasons:

-- These brothers and sisters will be in the lives of family members with special needs longer than anyone.
-Brothers and sisters will be there after parents are gone and special education services are a distant memory.
-If they are provided with support and information, they can help their sibs live dignified lives from childhood to their senior years. - Throughout their lives, brothers and sisters share many of the concerns that parents of children with special needs experience, including isolation, a need for information, guilt, concerns about the future, and caregiving demands.
-Brothers and sisters also face issues that are uniquely theirs including resentment, peer issues, embarrassment, and pressure to achieve.
+- These siblings will be in the lives of family members with support needs longer than anyone.
+Siblings will be there after parents are gone and special education services are a distant memory.
+If they are provided with support and information, they can help their sibs live dignified lives from childhood to their senior years. - Throughout their lives, siblings share many of the concerns that parents of children with support needs experience, including isolation, a need for information, guilt, concerns about the future, and caregiving demands.
+Siblings also face issues that are uniquely theirs including resentment, peer issues, embarrassment, and pressure to achieve.

-Despite the important and life-long roles they will play in the lives of their siblings who have special needs, even the most family-friendly agencies often overlook brothers and sisters.
-Brothers and sisters, often left in the literal and figurative waiting rooms of service delivery systems, deserve better.
+Despite the important and life-long roles they will play in the lives of their siblings who have support needs, even the most family-friendly agencies often overlook siblings.
+Siblings, often left in the literal and figurative waiting rooms of service delivery systems, deserve better.
 True "family-centered" care and services will arrive when siblings are actively included in agencies' functional definition of "family."

-The Sibling Support Project facilitated a discussion on SibNet, its online group for adult siblings of people with disabilities, regarding the considerations that siblings want from parents, other family members, and service providers.
+The Sibling Support Project facilitated a discussion on SibNet, its online community for adult siblings of people with disabilities, regarding the considerations siblings want from parents, other family members, and service providers.
 Below is a discussion of themes discussed by SibNet members and recommendations from the Sibling Support Project: